 For information on City field conditions, please visit our Field Closures page or contact our hotline number at 780-459-1568.

 St. Albert has 7 tennis facilities, with a total of 18 courts.
-Public Works maintains the nets, court surfaces, and fencing as required.
+Public Operations (formerly Public Works) maintains the nets, court surfaces, and fencing as required.
 There are also 4 pickleball courts located at Lacombe Park and 12 located at Alpine Park.
 For more information regarding tennis court facilities, please visit our Racquet Sports page

 The in-ground tubes offer a cleaner and more efficient way to dispose of park waste as they hold approximately 20 times more waste than that of the standard containers.
 They also have a no-spill top, which does not allow for any displacement of refuse from animals or environmental concerns.